Ultrasound Technician Certification

 Basic Life Support Certification

-Basic life support (BLS) certification requires a brief training regimen that teaches resuscitation on someone whose heart or breathing has stopped.
+Basic life support (BLS) certification requires a brief training regimen that teaches resuscitation to someone whose heart or breathing has stopped.
 The primary component of BLS certification is learning CPR.

 EMT Certification